dask/distributed/docs/source/journey.rst

 2. If ``x`` or ``y`` are no longer needed then it sends a message out to relevant workers to delete them from local memory.
-3. It sends a message to all of the clients that ``z`` is ready and so all client ``Future`` objects that are currently waiting should, wake up.
+3. It sends a message to all of the clients that ``z`` is ready and so all client ``Task`` objects that are currently waiting should, wake up.
 In particular, this wakes up the ``z.result()`` command executed by the user originally.